Security & compliance

 HIPAA-compliant by architecture.
 Not by attestation.

-ABHOS was built to handle PHI from the first migration.
-Every architectural decision was made with HIPAA, the 2026 NPRM, and your compliance officer in mind.
+ABHOS was built to handle PHI from day one.
+Every design decision was made with HIPAA, the 2026 NPRM, and your compliance officer in mind.

 Compliance posture